TL;DR

 Transactions have been concentrated in established commercial districts including Central, Sheung Wan, and Kowloon East.
 These areas offer a combination of established infrastructure, accessible pricing on strata floors, and proximity to professional services clusters that align with the corporate buyer profile dominating current deal activity.

-Will investment demand return to Hong Kong's office market?
+Will allocation demand return to Hong Kong's office market?

-A recovery in investment demand is likely conditional on interest rate normalisation and evidence of rental stabilisation or growth.
-Until the yield-financing gap narrows materially, owner-occupiers will continue to account for the bulk of significant transactions.
+A recovery in allocation demand is likely conditional on interest rate normalisation and evidence of rental stabilisation or growth.
+Until the benefit-financing gap narrows materially, owner-occupiers will continue to account for the bulk of significant transactions.
 Analysts suggest a more balanced buyer pool could re-emerge within a two-to-four-year window if macro conditions improve.